-Regression analysis did not confirm a significant relationship between total wall thickness, age and sex, and Figure 9 shows that there is no trend of changes in the value of total wall thickness associated with aging, both in men and in women.
-In general, a very small number of studies, which in an attempt to explain the difference in the flow rate of vein grafts in relation to sex, analyzed the morphometric structure of the vein wall, especially microscopically analyzing the morphometry of the wall and its elements.
+In general, a very small number of studies which, in an attempt to explain the difference in the flow rate of vein grafts in relation to sex, analyzed the morphometric structure of the vein wall, especially microscopically analyzing the morphometry of the wall and its elements.

 Numerous authors in earlier studies explained the significant difference in the flow rate of vein grafts in women compared to men by the smaller average diameter of the recipient coronary arteries [4, 7].
-However, comparing body surface area and body mass index (BMI) with the diameter of recipient coronary arteries, it was determined that there is no difference in relation to gender, that is, that BMI is proportional to the diameter of coronary blood vessels regardless of sex [14].
+However, comparing body surface area and body mass index (BMI) with the diameter of recipient coronary arteries, it was determined that there is no difference in relation to sex, meaning BMI is proportional to the diameter of coronary blood vessels regardless of sex [14].

-In our study, the average age of the patients is significantly lower (54.42 years)

-compared to the analyzed studies that examined the morphometry of the venous conduit (60 years - Human [15] and 62.9 years - Perek [16], but this data cannot be taken into consideration because we are talking about a selected and not a total group of operated patients.
-Otherwise, the average age of those operated on in our region [17] does not deviate significantly from the data in the literature.
+In our study, the average age of the patients is significantly lower (54.42 years) compared to the analyzed studies that examined the morphometry of the venous conduit (60 years - Human et al. [15], and 62.9 years - Perek et al. [16]), but this finding cannot be taken into account because we are dealing with a selected and not a total group of patients who were operated on.
+Otherwise, the average age of those operated on in our region does not deviate significantly from the data in the literature [17].

-In the morphometric analyzes of veins used as coronary conduits, the transverse diameter of the veins, wall diameter, and lumen diameter were most often measured, and the results were presented descriptively, and poor postoperative results were associated with veins with a thick wall and a larger lumen [7, 18].
+In the morphometric analyses of veins used as coronary conduits, the transverse diameter of the veins, wall diameter, and lumen diameter were most often measured, and the results were presented descriptively, and poor post-operative results were associated with veins with a thick wall and a larger lumen [7, 18].
 Studies that histomorphometrically determine the diameter of the vein wall and its layers are extremely rare, especially those that compare the structure of the veins in relation to sex.

-Unlike us, Human found a significant difference in the average thickness of the vein wall in men (476.7 μ m) compared to women (396.2 μ m) [15].
-In Perek's study significantly greater thickness of the vein wall was observed in women (359.1 μ m : 469.3 μ m) [16].
+Unlike us, Human et al. [15] found a significant difference in the average thickness of the vein wall in men (476.7 μm) compared to women (396.2 μm).
+In the study by Perek et al. [16], a significantly greater thickness of the vein wall was observed in women (359.1 μm vs. 469.3 μm).
 The significant difference in the thickness of the vein wall obtained in our study compared to earlier research can be explained by the difference in the vein treatment methodology when taking the sample.
 Namely, in our study, a native preparation was taken, without prior dilation and stretching, unlike other studies where the veins were dilated using different techniques before fixation, and it should be noted that due to the elastic properties of the vein wall, even very small differences in pressure can result in significant differences in diameters of both the lumen and the thickness of the vein wall.

-By measuring the intimal layer of the vein wall, a significant difference was found in favor of men (p=0.005), but, analyzing age groups in relation to sex, this difference is not linear.
-Regression analysis revealed a significant relationship between the thickness of the intimal layer, age and sex.
-Our results correlate with Human's, which also found a significantly thicker intima in men [15].
+By measuring the intimal layer of the vein wall, a significant difference was found in favor of men (p = 0.005), but, analyzing age groups in relation to sex, this difference is not linear.
+Regression analysis revealed a significant relationship between the thickness of the intimal layer, age, and sex.
+Our results correlate with those of Human et al. [15], which also found a significantly thicker intima in men.